ganeshhubale/programs/python/step2/Problems.md

 59. * Is Subsequence
 60. * Integer to Roman
 61. * Roman to Integer
-62. * Trapping Rain Water
+62. Trapping Rain Water
+    - The Trapping Rain Water problem involves calculating how much water can be trapped between the heights of bars after a rainstorm.

 63. * Longest Common Prefix
 64. Length of Last Word
     - To find the length of the last word in a string